rsshilli/startZoom/README.md

 ```

 # How to automate it
 See [here](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10) for a tutorial on how to use Windows Task Scheduler.
-It's pretty simple, if you've use cron or anything similar.
+It's pretty intuitive, if you've used cron or anything similar.

 Here's a screenshot to show you what to put in "The Action" field.